If you haven’t already done it, then today is your last chance. VOTE, VOTE, VOTE!

-Two hundred and seventeen years ago today, the U.S. Supreme Court made a very important decision, one that has resonated on down through the years, and one that is more important now than ever.
+Just over two hundred and seventeen years ago, the U.S. Supreme Court made a very important decision, one that has resonated on down through the years, and one that is more important now than ever.

 Side note: For all of you Founders fans, read up a bit, and you’ll realize that if you’re progressive, then you’re on the side of Adams, not Jefferson.